 It is controversial enough with shooting each other with “guns”.
 No need to add gasoline to the fire with an increase in reported injuries.

 You may not think about mixing paintballs and safety.
 But there is a thin margin of safety that I should mention.
 Paintballs are made to certain standards that allow them to withstand the brunt of the pow from the discharge of air from the marker and not break.
 But upon impact, it will break and mark the target with the fill.

 However, sometimes fresh paintballs do not break upon impact.
 Just the way it is sometimes.
 So, if these paintballs are traveling over the industry standard of 300fps, serious damage can be received.
 Broken fingers for one.

-Plus, your paintball specific masks are rated to withstand over this limit.
+Plus, your paintball-specific masks are rated to withstand this limit.
 But stresses of multiple impacts of paintballs (properly breaking or not) will weaken the mask.
 Don’t take the chance to exceed this velocity limit.
 Must also bring out that paintballs react with the surrounding environment.
 These paintballs will expand and contract according to the humidity and/or temperature.

 As time goes by, the inside fill will harden.
 Old hard paintballs traveling at a safe velocity can still do some damage.
 If you had purchased paintballs and kept them for more than six (6) months, best to throw them out and get fresh ones.
 Even if they look fine.